-Artificial intelligence (AI) has been one of the most life-changing developments of the 21st century so far.
+Artificial intelligence – or AI – has been one of the most life-changing developments of the 21st century.
 For the call center, it’s no different; while some believe AI will improve call center operations, others believe it will do so at the cost of human jobs.
 What’s going on here, however, is much more complicated.

 Values and Benefits

 AI systems offer a lot of value for those who use them.
 In the contact center, that’s no different, as AI allows for a variety of functions that previously weren’t possible.